AllureOfTheStars/Allure/PLAYING.md

 Terrain
 -------

+The heroes are marked on the map with symbol '@' and with '1', '2', ..., '9'.
-The goal of the hero is to explore an old, once luxurious space liner, battle the horrors within, gather as much gold coins and precious gems as possible, and escape to tell the tale.
+Their goal is to explore an old, gigantic, once luxurious space liner, battle the horrors within, gather as much gold coins and precious gems as possible, and escape to tell the tale.
 The spaceship consists of many levels covered with varying terrain of the following basic kinds: